makrai/notes/zhang1912-pegasus-summ.md

   * GSG, new self-supervised pre-training objective for abstractive summ
     * we study strategies for selecting the gap sentences
   * evaluation on a broad range of downstream summarization tasks, with
-    * careful ablations to choose the best model settings, which
+    * careful ablations to choose the best model settings
     * we train a 568M parameter PEGASUS model that surpasses or is on-par with the SOTA on all 12 downstream datasets
   * domain adaptation by fine-tuning the PEGASUS model and surpassing previous SOTA results on many tasks with only 1000 examples
-  * human evaluation studies to validate our experimental design and demonstrate
+  * human evaluation studies to validate our experimental design and
     * human-level performance on XSum, CNN/DailyMail, and Reddit TIFU